Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 Let’s think about the verse for a minute.

-- She considers a field before she buys buys it.
-Before she starts up a business from home, way ahead of time, she realizes that a garden will take an investment of time.
-She’s plotting out the space on paper, reading books, pouring over seed catalogs.
-A garden, like any business, requires time for planning.
-It’s not a spur-of-the-moment decision to start a business.
+- She considered a field before she bought it.
+Before she started up a business from home, way ahead of time, she realized that a garden would take an investment of time.
+She’s plotted out the space on paper, read books, and poured over seed catalogs.
+A garden, like any business, required time for planning.
+It wasn’t a spur-of-the-moment decision to start a business.

 - Next, she had to buy the field.
 No credit cards back then.
-Her husband’s reputation (see verse 23) is too precious for her to get into some kind of debt she can’t pay back.
+Her husband’s reputation (see verse 23) was too precious for her to get into some kind of debt she couldn’t pay back.
 No, she saved and saved for that field.

 - The seasons (possible years) went by, and as her field gave her harvests, and she saved some more of the profits, her hands still working, her mind still patiently planning, she finally was able to reinvest the fruit from that field.
 She bought a vineyard.
 What a milestone!

-- Vineyards usually come with servants.
-I think of the stories of vineyards and “husbandmen” that Jesus told in the New Testament.
+- Vineyards usually came with servants.
+I think of the stories of vineyards and “husbandmen” that Yeshua told in the first century.
 The owners of vineyards certainly didn’t have time to do all the work themselves.
-They had “hired workers”, so here we see this woman expanding her business and hiring employees.
+They had “hired workers,” so here we would have seen this woman expanding her business and hiring employees.
 In other words, she didn’t try to do it all herself!

 You know, a woman with an infant couldn’t have done this.
 It didn’t happen overnight.
-It took timing, planning, preparation, learning, cultivation, planting, waiting, harvesting in another season of her life.
+It took timing, planning, preparation, learning, cultivation, planting, waiting, harvesting—likely in a later season of her life.

 Another thing about her “business.”
 She wasn’t required by the federal government to have her children in school for X number of hours each day.
 She didn’t have peer pressure about what activities her children should be involved in if they were to “succeed.”
 Rather, she would have been able to bring her children with her “to work,” especially back in the days when her field was just a garden plot outside her kitchen window.
 She could labor and make a little bit of spare change, keeping a close eye on her little ones all the while.
 Her labor slowly made her enough money to invest and develop her garden into a bigger enterprise.
 She used wisdom, living off her husband’s income to meet her family’s needs while slowing developing her assets.